jinxuan-owyong/phoenix-laundry/README.md

 ### Development Environment
 - This project requires [PlatformIO](https://platformio.org/) to build the source code and the required dependencies
 - We recommend using the PlatformIO extension on Visual Studio Code

+### Dependencies
+- This project uses a [modified version](https://github.com/jinxuan-owyong/Universal-Arduino-Telegram-Bot/tree/master) of the Universal Telegram Bot Library (V1.3.0)
+- It is automatically cloned into the project by PlatformIO

 ### Environment Variables
 - The environment variables are stored in the header file `include/Config.h`